kai-heath/startup/README.md

 Startup javaScript: I learned that, as the name implies, localStorage only stores information on devices locally, so if i want my website to have the functionality of having actual friends, ill need to create an sql database and a bunch more headachey stuff

 Simon Service: I learned that node.js is and express are very confusing and I'm still figuring out how they work and how to use them...
 I have a small grasp on http requests, but thats about it

+Simon-db I learned how there are different ways to store data than just an sql file, and that there are services online to store that data remotely for you to access